The Mid-America Science Park (MASPark) is one of the most comprehensive science parks in the country, consisting of three interconnected centers:

 - Work in a culture of collaboration, innovation, creative freedom and accommodation.

 MASPark has 112,000 square feet of innovative space with an additional 19 acres reserved for expansion.
+Additionally, MASPark has 62 acres available for commercial expansion or light industrial development.
+This shovel-ready site has infrastructure built to the property and is located in Scottsburg’s Certified Technology Park District.
 The Science Park is located 30 miles north of Louisville, Kentucky, and 80 miles south of Indianapolis.

 MASPark was created thanks to the constructive collaboration of local leadership, board members and economic development organizations.
 The vision was for MASPark to be an international resource center that would create, attract and retain well-paying jobs, enhance learning at all educational levels and contribute to the vitality and competitiveness of the region.